psf/community-code-of-conduct/psf-enforcement-procedures.md

 Report documents should include:

  * A summary of a verbal report, or the text of an emailed report.
 Use neutral, non-judgmental words to describe the behavior.
-Where possible, separate out the behavior of the reported person and the impact on the reporter.
+Where possible, separate the behavior of the reported person and the impact on the reporter.
  * A summary of committee discussions, including whether the report is in scope
  * Proposed behavioral modification plan
  * Proposed consequences for the reported behavior